©2019 340B Health. Unauthorized copying is expressly prohibited.

 Section 602 of the Veterans Health Care Act: Section 340B of the Public Health Service Act was established under Section 602 of the Veterans Health Care Act of 1992.
 As a result, the terms “Section 340B” and “Section 602” are used interchangeably.
 The law is codified at 42 U.S.C. § 256b.

 Section 603 of the Bipartisan Budget Act of 2015 (BBA 2015): Section 603 of the BBA 2015 specifies that, effective January 1, 2017, unless a provider-based off-campus hospital outpatient department was billing in that capacity prior to BBA 2015’s date of enactment (November 2, 2015), Medicare will reimburse for most services provided at the department at a lower rate than for other provider-based outpatient departments.
 Under CMS rules implementing this provision, Medicare reimbursement for separately payable drugs are not affected by this reimbursement reduction authorized by BBA 2015.
-In a separate rulemaking, however, CMS implement payment reductions for 340B drugs effective January 1, 2018 (See definition of OPPS).
+In a separate rulemaking, however, CMS implemented payment reductions for 340B drugs effective January 1, 2018 (See definition of OPPS).
 The statute includes some exceptions, including for rural sole community hospitals, off-campus emergency departments, FQHCs and FQHC look-alikes.
 HRSA has not given any indication that outpatient departments that are subject to the reduced payment provisions under BBA 2015 are ineligible for the 340B program.

 Sexually Transmitted Disease Clinic (STD Clinic): One of the categories of non-hospital covered entities that participate in the 340B program.
 STD clinics diagnose and treat sexually transmitted diseases and receive funding or in-kind supplier or services from their state and local health departments through the Sexually Transmitted Disease Control Program administered by the Centers for Disease Control and Prevention.
 STD clinics must apply for the 340B program through their state program director.
 The program is authorized by Section 318 of the Public Health Service Act (codified at 42 U.S.C. § 247c).

 Single Source Drugs: Single source drug is defined by statute as a COD that is produced or distributed under an original new drug application approved by the FDA and has an approved new drug application number issued by the FDA, including a drug product marketed by any cross-licensed producers or distributors operating under the new drug application.
 CMS includes in the definition of single source drug a COD approved under a biologics license application, product license application, establishment license application, or antibiotic drug application.
 Further details regarding single source drugs and the rebates applicable to them can be found at https://www.gpo.gov/fdsys/pkg/FR-2016-02-01/pdf/2016-01274.pdf.
 Compared to a drug's AMP, covered entities receive a minimum discount under the 340B program of 23.1 percent of AMP for single source drugs (except clotting factor and drugs approved exclusively for pediatric use for which the basic rebate is 17.1 percent of AMP).
-Single source drugs may be entitled to an additional discount if a manufacturer’s best price for a drug is lower AMP minus 23.1 percent for that drug or if the price of the drug has increased more quickly than the rate of inflation.
+Single source drugs may be entitled to an additional discount if a manufacturer’s best price for a drug is lower than AMP minus 23.1 percent for that drug or if the price of the drug has increased faster than the rate of inflation.

-Sole Community Hospital (SCH): A hospital that is: (1) located 35 miles from other like hospitals; (2) a rural hospital 45 minutes or more in travel time distant from a like hospital; (3) a rural hospital that is between 15 and 25 miles from other like hospitals but, because of local topography or prolonged severe weather conditions, inaccessible from other hospitals at least 30 days in each of two out of three years; or (4) a rural hospital that is between 25 and 35 miles from other hospitals and (i) is inaccessible from other hospitals for at least 30 days in each of two out of three years due to local topography or prolonged severe weather conditions, (ii) for which no more than 25 percent of residents who become hospital inpatients or no more than 25 percent of Medicare beneficiaries who become hospital inpatients in the hospital’s service area are admitted to other like hospitals within a 35 mile radius of the hospital or, if larger, within its service area, or (iii) has fewer than 50 beds and would meet the 25 percent criterion in item (ii) but for the fact that some residents or beneficiaries had to seek specialized care outside of the service area due to the hospital’s lack of specialty services.
+Sole Community Hospital (SCH): A hospital that is: (1) located 35 miles from other like hospitals; (2) a rural hospital 45 minutes or more in travel time distance from a like hospital; (3) a rural hospital that is between 15 and 25 miles from other like hospitals but, because of local topography or prolonged severe weather conditions, inaccessible from other hospitals at least 30 days in each of two out of three years; or (4) a rural hospital that is between 25 and 35 miles from other hospitals and (i) is inaccessible from other hospitals for at least 30 days in each of two out of three years due to local topography or prolonged severe weather conditions, (ii) for which no more than 25 percent of residents who become hospital inpatients or no more than 25 percent of Medicare beneficiaries who become hospital inpatients in the hospital’s service area are admitted to other like hospitals within a 35 mile radius of the hospital or, if larger, within its service area, or (iii) has fewer than 50 beds and would meet the 25 percent criterion in item (ii) but for the fact that some residents or beneficiaries had to seek specialized care outside of the service area due to the hospital’s lack of specialty services.
 42 C.F.R § 412.92.
 To be admitted to the 340B program, an SCH must receive a Medicare DSH adjustment percentage of 8 percent or higher.
 In addition, it must either be publicly owned or be a private nonprofit institution with a contract with state or local government to serve non‐Medicare and non‐Medicaid, low-income patients.

 Specialty Drugs: High-cost prescription medications used to treat complex or rare chronic conditions.
 Specialty drugs typically require special handling, administration, or monitoring.